PDrifting/CBookDraft/book.markdown

 Then rerun the application in the terminal.
 This is chaos.
 They have generally been trying to standardise glyph and font associations since the dawn of computing.
 As you can tell, it has largely not gone well.
 Most modern web browsers are more than capable of displaying proper UTF encodings.
 Generally, it is the responsibility of the programmer to ensure the application sets and returns the terminal, or execution environment as needed for proper formatting.
 This can be a daunting task.

-There is a way to set the Code Page inside the program, but we have not covered Operating System API calls, or importing Dynamically Linked Libraries, or methods on how to find functions and addresses inside them.
+There is a way to set the Code Page inside the program.
+Still, we have not covered Operating System API calls, importing Dynamically Linked Libraries, or methods on how to find functions and addresses inside them.
 We have covered the idea of function pointers.
 There is still much to cover in this book.

 It should be noted that Jonathan Blow remarked while writing The Witness about how difficult it is to address the spacing of non-standard glyphs visually.
 You can see issues in this [image](http://the-witness.net/news/wp-content/uploads/2015/12/Arabic.png).
 Glyphs are too close and too far away creating gaps and oddities in spacing.
 This requires serious fancy coding.
 Modern terminals cannot properly render this information either.
 Given programmers have been working on this problem since 1967, at least at the time of this writing, we are pushing almost 6 decades of problem-solving, and still do not have a pretty way to do this.
 Any programmer who has scoured the internet for solutions to display, work with, and manage libraries in UTF has several things going for them...